Thinking of visiting the Descanso Gardens in La Cañada Flintridge, California? Here are the most energizing and fun things to do in Descanso Gardens.

 If you have walked around Descanso Gardens clockwise and explored already, then the Rose Garden is probably one of your last stops.
 Perfect time to grab some wine or a cocktail and perhaps a snack.
 Sit back and enjoy the rest of your lovely time at Descanso Gardens.

 It’s a great time to take it all in and breathe in that fresh air that Mother Nature provides with a few sips of a nice drink.
 By the time you leave, you’re going to feel wonderful.

 9. Get Something to Eat at The Kitchen

 The Kitchen is Descanso Gardens cafe and restaurant.
 They have a lovely patio area with a small pond.
-If you’re hungry and didn’t pack a picnic, you can always grab a bite at the Kitchen.
+You can always grab a bite at the Kitchen if you’re hungry and didn’t pack a picnic.

 During the holiday events, they have special treats and drinks.
 We always stop by to see what they have.
 The hot chocolate with baileys is always delicious and great to sip on during your nightly walk on a cold night.

 What’s cool about the gift shop at Descanso Gardens is that you can find local crafts and foods, like local honey, to take home.
 You can also find cool plants and unique outdoor items for your home.

 Recently we were there, and they were selling tomato seedlings so you can start your gardening adventures.
 Garden is another form of mindful meditation which increases healing and energy.

 Worth stopping by and seeing what they have in store.
 You never know what you’ll find.